joaofig/discrete-frechet/README.md

 #discrete-frechet
+A dive into the discrete Fréchet distance calculation, from the naïve approach to high-speed optimizations.

-An implementation of the discrete Fréchet distance for poly-lines.
+The discrete Fréchet distance measures the similarity between two polygonal curves or poly-lines.